What Is a Birth Injury?

 While there is no way to prevent birth injuries completely, some steps can be taken to lower the risks.

-- Asking their doctors about possible risk factors such as genetic factors
+- Asking their doctors about possible risks like genetic factors

 - Eating healthy and staying active